Hao Yan

-Hao Yan graduated from Shandong University, and completed doctoral study in the subject at New York University, under the direction of Nadrian Seeman in 2001.
+Hao Yan graduated from Shandong University, and completed doctoral study in the subject of DNA nanotechnology at New York University, under the direction of Nadrian Seeman in 2001.
 Yan began his career as an assistant research professor at Duke University, before assuming an assistant professorship at Arizona State University in 2004.
 He was directly promoted to full professor with early tenure in 2008.
 In 2012, Yan was named ASU's first Milton D. Glick Distinguished Chair of Chemistry and Biochemistry.
-The next year, Yan became director of ASU's Center for Molecular Design and Biomimicry, which later became the Biodesign Center for Molecular Design and Biomimetics.
-In 2018-2022, Yan was ranked as a highly cited researcher by Web of Science, and elected a fellow of the American Association for the Advancement of Science.
-He was also an elected fellow of the National Academy of Inventors.
-Yan received the 2020 Feynman Prize in Nanotechnology for the experimental category.
+The next year, Yan became director of ASU's Center for Molecular Design and Biomimetics.
+Yan was named by Arizona Board of Regents to become the Regents Professor in 2025.
+The title Regents Professor is the highest faculty honor awarded at the three public Universities in Arizona.
+It is conferred on faculty who have made pioneering contributions in their areas of expertise, achieved a sustained level of distinction and enjoy national and international recognition for these accomplishments.
+In 2018–present, Yan was ranked as a highly cited researcher by Web of Science,.
+He was an elected fellow of the American Association for the Advancement of Science., the National Academy of Inventors, the American Institute for Medical and Biological Engineering, and the European Academy of Sciences.
+Yan received the 2020 Feynman Prize in Nanotechnology for the experimental category, and the Rozenberg Tulip Award in DNA Computing in 2013.
+Other honors for Yan include: Humboldt Research Award (2023), Fast Company's 100 Most Creative People in Business (2019), Alfred P. Sloan Research Fellowship (2008), National Science Foundation CAREER Award (2006-2011), Air Force Office of Scientific Research Young Investigator Award (2007-2010), the Arizona Technology Enterprise Innovator of Tomorrow Award (2006), and the Arizona Technology Enterprise Achievement Award (2014).